 In a clustered environment, there is always at least one host that acts as the master of the remaining hosts (for large systems, multiple masters may be required).
 The master host is reserved exclusively for managing the cluster and is not typically available to perform tasks assigned to the remaining hosts.

-To manage the remaining hosts in the cluster, you can divide them into partitions and regions.
+To manage the remaining hosts in the cluster, you can use the following grouping mechanisms: